 Welcome back to bread and lots of it.
-As I couldn’t eat bread for the past week because of Passover, I thought I would overdo it this week with a double decker grilled cheese sandwich.
+As I couldn’t eat bread for the past week because of Passover, I thought I would overdo it this week with a double decker grilled cheese.
 Tonight’s sandwich was an homage to the traditional grilled cheese with some updated flair.
 Instead of using typical white bread I chose sourdough bread.
 Instead of using American cheese, I chose Parmesan, Mozzarella, Asiago.
 Instead of two slices of bread, I used three.
-The traditional pairing with a grilled cheese sandwich is of course tomato soup, of which we partook in this evening.
+The traditional pairing with a grilled cheese is of course tomato soup, of which we partook in this evening.
 The only difference between typical tomato soup and the tomato soup we used tonight was that I added some of the leftover Parmesan cheese on top.
 It was a great touch.

 - Shaved Parmesan